Skip to main content

 • On average, a burglary occurs in the United States once every 23 seconds!

-• According to reports by the FBI, the six most commonly stolen items are cash, jewelry, furs, vehicles, electronics, and firearms.
+According to reports by the FBI, the six most commonly stolen items are:

-Although these facts are alarming, they are not the only factors you need to consider: crime and theft are only one type of scenario in which your property and personal belongings can be lost or damaged.
-Many other events and accidents could cause significant damage to your home and your belongings, from storm damage to fires.
+Although these facts are alarming, they are not the only factors you need to consider.
+Crime and theft are only one type of threat to your property and personal belongings.
+Other events and accidents could cause significant damage to your home and your belongings, from storm damage to fires.

 Hopefully, these statistics help to convince you of the importance of insuring your belongings.
 But are you as protected as you think?